 Do You Need Help Handling Your Family Violence Case?

-Cases of family violence are often confusing, stressful and exhausting for everyone involved.
-If you would like help or advice regarding your family violence case, contact the lawyers at Duffy & Simon today.
+These cases are often confusing, stressful and exhausting for everyone involved.
+If you would like help or advice regarding your case, contact the lawyers at Duffy & Simon today.